-It is clear that social media is the future of the candidate search, whether it be for direct hire staffing or contract hire staffing.
-A study from the Aberdeen Group revealed that millennials in particular are driving this shift in social recruitment practices: The group reported that a significant majority of young people – 73 percent – in the 18-34 age group found their last position through a social media platform.
-Other social media recruiting statistics seem to confirm the increase usage of social media in the recruiting industry.
+It is clear that social media is the future of the candidate search, whether it be for direct hire staffing or contract hire creative staffing.
+A study from the Aberdeen Group revealed that millennials, in particular, are driving this shift in social recruitment practices: The group reported that a significant majority of young people – 73 percent – in the 18-34 age group found their last position through a social media platform.
+Other social media recruiting statistics seem to confirm the increased usage of social media in the recruiting industry.
 According to Capterra, just under 95 percent of companies are using social media for recruiting purposes.

 “73% of millennials found their last position through a social media site.”

 While this is a fantastic indication of things to come, companies should take note of the fact that simply recruiting through social media may not be enough to secure the very best talent.
 There are effective and ineffective ways of using social media, and the best approach for hiring managers and human resources teams looking to optimize their social media recruiting strategy is to pull out all of the stops: Every base and every social platform must be covered, with equal attention given to each one.
 Below are 10 social media recruiting statistics that affirm that diversity is key to any successful social media recruiting strategy.

 Diversity is Key to Social Media Recruiting Success

 - LinkedIn is popular with employers, given that its primary focus is professional networking.
 Jobcast found that well over 93 percent of companies use LinkedIn to connect with and hire new talent, but that less than half of all job seekers – just 36 percent – actually have a LinkedIn account.
 Furthermore, just 14 percent of users reportedly check their account on a regular basis.
 Therefore, it is obvious that if an organization’s social media recruiting strategy involves just LinkedIn, they are likely missing out on some great candidates.